sonata-project/SonataUserBundle/UPGRADE-4.x.md

 UPGRADE 4.x
 ===========

+## Restored user profile part with some changes

+User profile from 3.x version are restored.
+Configuration parameter: `template` and `menu_builder` was added to improve modification performance.

 ### Deprecated `TwoStepVerificationCommand` with no arguments

 Attempting to run that command with 2FA enabled and without building the